 Given the subterranean beauty of Coober Pedy why don’t more Australians build underground?
 You would think that Australian home-owners would take advantage of building underground, especially as in summer the whole of Australia swelters.
 Well, unlike Coober Pedy most cities in Australia are not built on sandstone, a rock which is easy to excavate but also strong and stable enough to support habitability.

 Building an underground extension in many urban areas in Australia can be fraught with problems and hurdles.
-The following are major inhibitors we some across which deters home-owners and builders from extending or renovating underground:
+The following are major inhibitors we come across which deters home-owners and builders from extending or renovating underground:

 Water Ingress: this is the leaking of water into a confined space.
 This usually occurs where a high water table (the level below which the ground is saturated with water) exists.
 Water ingress can lead to corrosion and the possible failure of building structure.
 There is also the potential for the formation of an underground water reservoir instead of your intended cellar or garage.

 Shoring your Home: to build an extension underground requires the shoring (building of a support structure) of your current home so that it does not collapse during excavation.
 This is usually quite expensive.

 Underpinning your Home: due to the excavation of soil supporting your home, it is necessary to underpin or strengthen the foundation of your existing building.
 Again, this is inherently costly.

 Drainage of Ground Water and Stormwater: groundwater is water that is located below the earth’s surface.
 Over time, water from rain and rivers migrates along the soil layers and is then stored in the porous soils and rocks.
 Stormwater is the water draining off a site from the rain that falls on the roof and land, and everything it carries with it.
 In both cases, it is vital that the drainage is managed efficiently and within the rules and regulations set out by your local council.